Willie-IKBI/choice-lux-cars/PUSH_NOTIFICATIONS.md

     is_hidden
 ) VALUES (
     '2b48a98e-cdb9-4698-82fc-e8061bf925e6',
-    '🚗 New job JOB-2025-001 has been assigned to you.
+    'New job JOB-2025-001 has been assigned to you.
 Please confirm your assignment.', 'job_assignment',
     'high',
     '2025-001',